-Area III: Perspectives on a Diverse World

-AFC 102 Introduction to African Civilization

-AFC 102 African Civilization is designed to provide the students with an introductory knowledge of centers of African Civilization from antiquity to the 1960s.
+Area III: Perspectives on a Diverse World AFC 102 Introduction to African Civilization AFC 102 African Civilization is designed to provide the students with an introductory knowledge of centers of African Civilization from antiquity to the 1960s.
 Among those centers are Ancient Egypt, Nubia, Axum, Ghana, Mali, Songhai, Kilwa, Sofola, Malinda, Mutapa (Monomotapa), etc. Apart from becoming familiar with such key centers of African Civilization, the students will explore the influence that African Civilization exerted on other cultures, as well as the impact of cross-cultural contacts on African Civilization itself.
 Preliminary subjects of discussion include historical and paleontological data examining the thesis of the African origin of humanity.

-AFC 232 - Politics in the African American Experience (Gen Ed Area III)

-This course is designed to provide the student with a knowledge of Black political behavior in the United States in its evolution from protest to contemporary institutional politics.

-Credit Hours: 3 hrs

-Previously Listed As: AAS 232
+AFC 232 - Politics in the African American Experience (Gen Ed Area III) This course is designed to provide the student with a knowledge of Black political behavior in the United States in its evolution from protest to contemporary institutional politics.
+Credit Hours: 3 hrs Previously Listed As: AAS 232

 Area III: Perspectives on a Diverse World AFC 232 Politics in the African American Experience AAS 232 Politics in the African American Experience is a study of black political behavior in the United States and its evolution from protest to institutional, electoral politics.
-In examining the functioning and dynamics of the American political system from historical and contemporary perspectives, the course also compares and contrasts the black political experience with other minority group politics in the United States. this course uses the African American political experience and the transformative contributions that African American historic political struggles and minority group politics have made to the expansion and public appreciation of democratic principles, values and practices in the United States as a means of not only providing students with a multicultural perspective on the evolution and functioning of the American political system, but also exposing them to the diversity that characterizes "issues and perspectives" in the American political experience.
-AFC 302W - Writing for African American Studies (Gen Ed Area I, W) This course will help students produce research papers, construct analytical reviews and perform documentary research needed to better explore the literature, culture and institutional and social processes that define the field of African American Studies.
-Credit Hours: 3 hrs Prerequisite: ENGL 121 Previously Listed As: AAS 301W
+In examining the functioning and dynamics of the American political system from historical and contemporary perspectives, the course also compares and contrasts the black political experience with other minority group politics in the United States. this course uses the African American political struggles and minority group politics have made to the expansion and public appreciation of democratic principles, values and practices in the United States as a means of not only providing students with a multicultural perspective on the evolution and functioning of the American political system, but also exposing them to the diversity that characterizes "issues and perspectives" in the American political experience.
+AFC 244 - Dimensions of Racism (Knowledge of the Disciplines, SS & Global Awareness) Credit Hours: 3 hrs